XoopsDocs/xoopscare/en/README.md

 ## Module Purpose

-This is a module module with some basic maintenance tasks for the Website Administrator, to accomplish them easily and automatically.
+This is a module with some basic maintenance tasks for the Website Administrator, to accomplish them easily and automatically.

 ![image001.png](assets/image001.png)
 *Figure 1: Main view of the XoopsCare Module (Admin side)*